Petro Grigorenko: Dissident activities

 In 1961, Petro Grigorenko started to openly criticize what he considered the excesses of the Khrushchev regime.
 He maintained that the special privileges of the political elite did not comply with the principles laid down by Lenin.
 Grigorenko formed a dissident group—The Group for the Struggle to Revive Leninism.
 Soviet psychiatrists sitting as legally constituted commissions to inquire into his sanity diagnosed him at least three times—in April 1964, August 1969, and November 1969.
 When arrested, Grigorenko was sent to Moscow's Lubyanka prison, and from there for psychiatric examination to the Serbsky Institute where the first commission, which included Snezhnevsky and Lunts, diagnosed him as suffering from the mental disease in the form of a paranoid delusional development of his personality, accompanied by early signs of cerebral arteriosclerosis.
 Lunts, reporting later on this diagnosis, mentioned that the symptoms of paranoid development were "an overestimation of his own personality reaching messianic proportions" and "reformist ideas."
 Grigorenko was thereby forcibly committed to a special psychiatric hospital.
 After six months, Grigorenko was found to be in remission and was released for outpatient follow-up.
 After the release, his pension was severely reduced.

 Grigorenko took part in the defense of Andrei Sinyavsky and Yuli Daniel and sharply protested against the arrests of young writers Alexander Ginzburg, Yuri Galanskov, Alexey Dobrovolsky, and others.
-During the closed political trials of 1965–1969, he was often present at the courthouses, demanding to open the doors of the courtrooms for everyone, explained to the people gathered around the goals of the defendants, expressed his dissatisfaction with the distortions in the internal political life of the country, a demanded a return to "true Leninism".
+During the closed political trials of 1965–1969, he was often present at the courthouses, demanding to open the doors of the courtrooms for everyone, explained to the people gathered around the goals of the defendants, expressed his dissatisfaction with the distortions in the internal political life of the country, and demanded a return to "true Leninism".